mehdiqasimi/mehdiqasimi.github.io/index.md

 I am a Doctoral Researcher at Tampere University working in the field of cold spray, surface engineering and materials characterization.

-My research focuses on confined coating deposition, particle impact behavior, coating characterization and process optimization.
+My research focuses on confined space coating deposition, particle impact behavior, coating characterization and process optimization.

 [My CV is here.]({{ site.cv_link }})